Spain searches for bodies after unprecedented flooding claims at least 158 lives

 Some 150,000 people in Valencia were without electricity on Wednesday, but roughly half had power by Thursday, Spanish news agency EFE reported.
 An unknown number did not have running water and were relying on whatever bottled water they could find.

-The region remained partly isolated with several roads cut off and train lines interrupted, including the high-speed service to Madrid, which officials say won’t be repaired for two to three weeks.
+The region remained partly isolated with several roads cut off and train lines interrupted, including the high-speed service to Madrid.
+Officials said it will take two to three weeks to repair that damaged line.

-The chaos also prompted some to smash and grab goods.
-The National Police made 39 arrests on Wednesday for looting stores in areas affected by the storms.
-The Civil Guard deployed officers to stop the looting of homes, cars and shopping malls.
+The National Police arrest 39 people for looting on Wednesday.
+The Civil Guard deployed officers to stop further thefts from homes, cars and shopping malls.

 Wilson reported from Barcelona, Spain and Medrano from Madrid.
 Seth Borenstein in Washington, D.C., contributed.